Ungeziefi/Subnautica-Mods/Tweaks/Tweaks Progress.md

 - Overheated Cyclops engines can catch fire anytime, not only when you are piloting.
 You have to turn the engine off to avoid catching fire.
 - Lava geysers now cook dead fish.
 - The Prawn Suit can now open supply chests.
-- Improved the script that deals damage when your vehicles collide with things.
+- Improved the code that deals damage when your vehicles collide with things.
 - Lava geysers now push objects up.
-- The state of Seaglide, Prawn Suit, and Cyclops lights is now saved.
-- The state of the Seaglide holomap is now saved.
-- The Cyclops lighting state is now saved.
 - Tooltips for batteries and power cells now show their description.
 - Cooked rotten fish now has no food value.
 - The creature decoy can now be launched from the Seamoth and Prawn Suit.